NBISweden/development-guidelines/README.md

 Just as with making commits often, it is better to review often in small chunks.

-It’s a good idea to allocate code reviewers for a project, so that the same people (or person) can do all the reviewing.
+It's a good idea to allocate code reviewers for a project, so that the same people (or person) can do all the reviewing.
 This probably works best if the authors and the reviewer(s) work in the same organisational team.